i Detects true operating system core even if the operating system is spoofed.

 DNS Lookup Time:

 i The time it takes to complete a domain name lookup.
-Included in the "Network Time".
+Part of the "Network Time".

 TCP Connection Time:

 i The time it takes to establish a TCP connection to the server.
 Includes the SSL handshake time.
-Included in the "Network Time".
+Part of the "Network Time".

 Server Response Time: